Skip to Content

 Live-In Flips

 You can buy a home with a USDA loan, live in it as your primary residence, make improvements, and later sell it.
-As long as you meet the occupancy requirement (usually one year), this strategy — known as a live-in flip — is permissible.
+As long as you meet the occupancy requirement (usually living in the home for at least one year), this strategy, known as a live-in flip, is permissible.

 Home-Based Businesses